zgornel/ConceptnetNumberbatch.jl/README.md

 The installation can be done through the usual channels (manually by cloning the repository or installing it though the julia `REPL`).

 ## Remarks

 At this point this is a work in progress and should NOT be used.
+For an alternative to this package (with respect to word embeddings), check out [Embeddings.jl](https://github.com/JuliaText/Embeddings.jl)